Contributed by: Seppe vanden Broucke

 Using these building blocks and the example event log above, there are already a lot of ways how a “smart” discovery algorithm might try to represent the event log in a good, visual model:

-• After a, it seems that either and c appear together, or on its own.
+- After a, it seems that either b and c appear together, or d on its own.
 We probably want to make a choice at this point between these two possibilities

-• B and c seem to have no strict ordering among them.
-We might think about constructing this as a sequence where we first choice between or and then follow up with c and c with b, but this can also be seen as evidence for parallelism between them
+- B and c seem to have no strict ordering among them.
+We might think about constructing this as a sequence where we first choice between b or c and then follow up b with c and c with b, but this can also be seen as evidence for parallelism between them

 As we observe, even for this simple event log, we can come up with a lot of ways to represent this behavior in a model.
 The below figures show two ways of how we might “discover” a model for this given event log, using Petri nets and a representational language (no worries if Petri nets look a bit daunting, we’ll forego them soon enough):